 Some B&Bs serve you at the table, some offer breakfast buffet-style, and others may offer breakfast in bed.
-The food is one of the things that makes each B&B unique so be sure to check.
-Many innkeepers are prepared for special requests and dietary requirements but it is always a good idea to mention any food allergies or special diet requirements when making your reservation.
+The food is one of the things that makes each B&B unique, so be sure to check with your innkeeper to know what to expect.
+Many innkeepers are prepared for special requests and dietary limitations, but it is always a good idea to mention any food allergies or special diet requirements when making your reservation.
 Some inns have a common dining table, and some inns offer private tables.
-The best B&B experience involves having breakfast with interesting characters from within the Midwest, across the country, and around the world.
-One of our member inns boasts having had guests from all 50 states and over 60 foreign countries.
+The best Southern Michigan B&B experience involves having breakfast with interesting characters from within the Midwest, across the country, and around the world.
+One of our member inns boasts having had guests from all 50 states and 75 foreign countries.

-SERVICE - When all is said and done, service is the key difference in your lodging experience.
+When all is said and done, service is the key difference in your lodging experience.
 Nothing is warmer than the welcome you will receive at a Southern Michigan B&B. You can get to know new people or just enjoy your own private romantic time together.
 When you return, you will be greeted as a returning friend, rather than as a returning reservation.
 You will find the same high standards every time, whatever the season.
-As a rule, you won’t find elevators, and many of these historic buildings are not fully handicap accessible.
+As a rule, you won’t find elevators, and many of these historic buildings are not fully handicapped accessible.

 We look forward to hosting you on your next trip to Southern Michigan!